-NURS 4140/4144 Health Promotion, Maintenance, and Restoration II (9).
-The course provides a theoretical basis and clinical experience for the practice of holistic nursing for adult patients with critical illness in acute care settings.
+NURS 4540/4544 Health Promotion, Maintenance, and Restoration III (2/2).
+The course provides a theoretical basis and clinical experience for the practice of holistic nursing for adult patients with illness in critical care settings.
 Emphasis is on applying the nursing process in order to restore the client to the highest level of health possible for that individual.
-Content addressed in the course will include managing alterations related to neoplastic disease, and of the immunologic, hematologic, and neurologic systems.
-Critical care topics will cover specific and representative problems requiring heroic interventions to maintain life.
+Content addressed in the course will include managing alterations related to respiratory, cardiovascular, neurological, burns, emergency and trauma nursing care, and systemic critical care conditions.
 Students will use evidenced-based practice to perform comprehensive assessments, plan and provide care, and to evaluate outcomes of nursing actions.
 Clinical experience is in acute care settings.
-Concepts of leadership, management, and research are integrated into clinical practice and uniquely applied to the critical care setting.
-(Pre-requisites: NURS 4380/4384, NURS 4220, and NURS 4360/4364; Co-requisites: NURS 4330, NURS 4400).
+Two lecture hours each week and six clinical hours (NURS 4544) each week; students may rotate to twelve hour shifts during the semester.
+(Pre-requisites: junior level BSN courses and fall semester senior level BSN courses; Co-requisites: NURS 4330, NURS 4400 and NURS 4360/4364).